Randomized Learning of the Second-Moment Matrix of a Smooth Function: Theoretical Guarantees

-with high probability when both $X$ and $Y_{X,\epsilon}$ are selected randomly, therefore quantifying how well the full algorithm in Algorithm \ref{alg:alg} estimates the second-moment matrix of $f(\cdot)$.} \emph{As suggested in Remark~\ref{rem:discussion thm bias}, we can normalize this bound by dividing both sides by $\L_f^2$:
+with high probability when both $X$ and $Y_{X,\epsilon}$ are selected randomly, therefore quantifying how well the full algorithm in Algorithm~\ref{alg:alg} estimates the second-moment matrix of $f(\cdot)$. {This conclusion holds for any value of $\epsilon$ small enough that ($i$) $\epsilon_X \ge \epsilon$ (see~\eqref{eq:no overlap}) with high probability over the random draw of $X$ and ($ii$) the terms involving $\epsilon$ on the right hand side of~\eqref{eq:finite rate bound thm} are made negligible.}} \emph{As suggested in Remark~\ref{rem:discussion thm bias}, we can normalize this bound by dividing both sides by $\L_f^2$:

 We discuss the terms appearing on the right hand side of~\eqref{eq:overallRenormalized}: \begin{itemize} \item As described in Remark~\ref{rem:discussion thm bias}, in some settings $\bias_{\mu,\epsilon}/\L_f^2$ will be zero, while in other settings controlling $\bias_{\mu,\epsilon}/\L_f^2$ will require choosing $N_{X,\min,\epsilon} \gtrsim \sqrt{n} \log^2 N$. \item The second and third terms in~\eqref{eq:overallRenormalized} dictate the convergence rate of the error as the number of samples increases.
 In particular, setting $N_{X,\epsilon}$ proportional to $N\log^2(N)$ gives $N \approx N_{X,\epsilon}/\log^2(N)$ and an overall convergence rate (perhaps to a nonzero bias $\bias_{\mu,\epsilon}/\L_f^2$) of $\log^4(N_{X,\epsilon})/\sqrt{N_{X,\epsilon}}$ as the number $N_{X,\epsilon}$ of secondary samples (which dominates the total) increases.
 Up to logarithmic terms, this is the same as the convergence rate appearing in Proposition~\ref{prop:Paul} where perfect knowledge of gradients was available. \item As a function of the ambient dimension $n$, the second term in~\eqref{eq:overallRenormalized} will dominate the third.
 Controlling the second term in~\eqref{eq:overallRenormalized} will require ensuring that $N_{X,\epsilon}$ (and thus the overall number of samples) scales like $n^2$, neglecting logarithmic factors. \end{itemize} } \end{rem}